 1. Always use the hottest temperature on your oven.
 I cook all my pizzas at 550 degrees.

-2. Always ALWAYS use a pizza stone.
+2. Always ALWAYS use a Pizza Stone , they are WELL worth the $15 price tag.
 I put mine in the oven for at LEAST 30 minutes prior to cooking the pizza.

 4. As you’re rolling or pressing your dough out, move the dough frequently and continue to add more flour if necessary.